patrickfp93/seferize/readme.md

 ## 🧩 Features

 - ✅ Converts entire Rust items (structs, traits, impls, enums, etc.) into strings.
-- ✅ Remove your own references in the block.
+- ✅ Remove your own references(macro) in the block.
 - 🧱 Optionally accepts a custom name for the generated string constant.
 - ⚡ Works at **compile time** — no runtime cost.
 - 💡 Easy integration with tools that require code serialization, logging, or reflection.